 When Tone Cluster began in 1994 as a gay madrigal group with a temporary name, no one was thinking about what the future might hold for the choir.
-Over 20 years later, Tone Cluster is a vibrant musical ensemble that contributes both musically to the Ottawa arts scene and socially as part of Ottawa’s LGBTQ community.
+Over 26 years later, Tone Cluster is a vibrant musical ensemble that contributes both musically to the Ottawa arts scene and socially as part of Ottawa’s LGBTQ+ community.

-Tone Cluster’s concerts continue to attract a wide audience that enjoys the group’s eclectic repertoire: everything from madrigals to Manhattan Transfer arrangements.
-The choir takes pride in showcasing talented performers from Ottawa-Gatineau at its concerts and in commissioning new works by Canadian composers.
+Tone Cluster’s concerts continue to attract a wide audience that enjoys the group’s eclectic repertoire that includes madrigals, jazz, contemporary Canadiana, world music, and much more.
+The choir takes pride in showcasing talented performers from Ottawa-Gatineau at its concerts and commissions new works from Canadian composers.

 The choir has grown over the years into a group of LGBTQ+ singers and their allies who come to rehearsal each Monday night to celebrate diversity, enjoy each other’s company, and make some great music.